Special notice for 2025 High School Graduates

 How were the NC College Connect colleges and universities determined?

-• Colleges and universities participating in NC College Connect program voluntarily agreed to be a part of the pilot program based on their existing admissions criteria.
+• Colleges and universities participating in the NC College Connect program voluntarily agreed to be a part of the program based on their existing admissions criteria.
 Moving forward, additional colleges and universities may be included in the NC College Connect program.

-Will students who do not meet the weighted 2.8 GPA threshold their junior year, but do meet it their senior year, be considered for the program?
+Will students who do not meet the weighted 2.8 GPA requirement at the close of their junior year, but meet it their senior year, be considered for the program?

 • Students who are not eligible for the NC College Connect program should visit CFNC.org to learn more about higher education options available and for additional support in planning, applying, and paying for college.